yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

 # The -w option specifies the installation directory inside the container.
 For this data science container image, path is /opt/conda/bin
 # The --prefix option specifies the directory where we want to install the software on the host system.
 ```
-Upon succesfull installation, the executables of the Jupyter notebook will be available in the directory /projappl/project_200xxxx/$USER/Notebook/bin.
+Upon succesful installation, the executables of the Jupyter notebook will be available in the directory /projappl/project_200xxxx/$USER/Notebook/bin.

-## Download a simple python notebook for testing the installed environment
+## Download a simple Python notebook for testing the installed environment

-You can download an example python notebook to perform basic data analysis tasks inside the installed Jupyter notebook as below:
+You can download an example Python notebook to perform basic data analysis tasks inside the installed Jupyter notebook as below:
 ```bash
 cd /projappl/project_200xxxx/$USER
 wget https://a3s.fi/CSC_training/course_notebook.tar.gz